 Children or adults with intellectual and developmental disabilities

-PLEASE NOTE: On holidays when the office is closed, documents may be placed in the black lockbox located to the left of the office entrance.
+PLEASE NOTE: On holidays when the office is closed, documents may be placed in the black lockbox located to the right of the office entrance.
 Please check our calendar for holiday closures.